'Shocking State Of Affairs In Bengal': ED Moves SC Seeking CBI Probe Against CM Banerjee And State's Top Police Officers

 By Sumit Saxena

+New Delhi: The Enforcement Directorate (ED) has knocked on the doors of the Supreme Court, seeking a CBI investigation against West Bengal Chief Minister and senior police officials of the state for allegedly interfering in a money laundering probe and "illegally" stopping search operations at a political consultancy firm in Kolkata.

-New Delhi: The Enforcement Directorate (ED) has moved the Supreme Court saying that its petition discloses a shocking state-of-affairs in West Bengal where the protectors of law, the Chief Minister of West Bengal including senior most police officials, Director General of Police (DGP), West Bengal, and Police Commissioner, Kolkata are party to serious cognizable offences requiring registration of an FIR as mandated by Lalita Kumari v Govt. of U.P.
+The ED, in its petition, has disclosed "shocking state-of-affairs" in West Bengal where the protectors of law, the Chief Minister of West Bengal including senior most police officials, Director General of Police (DGP), West Bengal, and Police Commissioner, Kolkata are party to serious cognizable offences requiring registration of an FIR as mandated by Lalita Kumari v Govt. of U.P.
 (2014).

 The ED has sought a Central Bureau of Investigation (CBI) probe against the CM, DGP, and the Kolkata police commissioner, claiming that they have obstructed a lawful money laundering probe, forcibly snatching digital devices and documents, and wrongfully confining ED officers during search operations at the political consultancy firm I-PAC last week.